-Before arriving in the Netherlands, the only thing we knew about local Dutch cuisine was cheese and Dutch apple pie.
-While the idea of gorging on nothing but these Dutch delicacies sounded tempting, during our two-month stay we sampled a variety of delicious Netherlands food.
+Before arriving in the Netherlands, the only thing we knew about local Dutch Food was cheese and apple pie.
+While the idea of gorging on nothing but these sounded tempting, we wanted sample a variety of delicious foods!

-From tasty stews to pub grub to street food favorites, we ate the most popular Dutch foods.
-To help fellow travelers get a taste of great Netherlands cuisine, we created a list of the Best Dutch Food to eat on a trip!
+From tasty stews to pub grub to take-away favorites, we ate many of the most popular dishes.
+To help you get a taste of great Netherlands cuisine, we created this list of the Best Dutch Food to eat on vacation!

-We didn’t limit our exploration of Netherlands traditional food to dining out.
-We also researched easy Dutch recipes.
-Then sought out Dutch products at the grocery store so that we could devour more of the Netherlands food and drink at home.
+We didn’t limit our experiences to dining out; we also researched easy Dutch recipes.
+Then sought out the ingredients so we could devour more Dutch meals at home.

 Must-Try Dutch Cuisine

-Save, Pin or Bookmark our Dutch Food Guide for your trip to the Netherlands!
+Save, Pin or Bookmark our Dutch Foodie Guide for your Netherlands trip!

 #1 Kaas (Cheese)